simp/pupmod-simp-simpkv/docs/Design_Prototype2.md

   * When present, must match a key in the `backends` option of the merged options Hash and will be used unequivocally.

-    * If that backend does not exist in the `backends` option, the libkv function will fail.
+    * If that backend does not exist in the `backends` option, the simpkv function will fail.

   * When absent, the backend configuration will be selected from the set of